 What is an RMD

 So, what is an RMD?
 As you've gathered from the title, RMD stands for Required Minimum Distribution.
 Put simply, it's the amount of money you have to withdraw from certain retirement accounts each year to avoid tax penalties.
 This applies only to accounts after you reach a certain age.
-As of 2020, this age was changed from 70 ½ to 72.
-After turning 72, you must withdraw a certain amount by April 1st of the next year.
-You must do this annually, on time, every year after this.
+The age at which retirement account owners must begin taking RMDs has increased from 72 to 73, effective in 2023.
+Investors who turned 72 in 2022 or earlier will need to continue to take RMDs as scheduled.
+If a client turned 72 in 2022 and delayed their RMD until 2023, they are still required to take it by April 1, 2023, plus take their 2023 distribution in 2023.

 It's also worth noting that you can take out more than the minimum amount if you desire.
 Also, if you have more than one savings account, you will likely need to calculate a separate RMD for each subsequent one.